Energy Certificate Requirement Germany: 2026 Guide

 Bedarfsausweis or Verbrauchsausweis: Which One Do You Need?

 A Verbrauchsausweis needs at least 36 months of consumption data from a continuous period.
-The most recent billing period’s end date must be no more than 18 months old.
-Longer vacancies must be adjusted mathematically, and heating consumption gets weather-corrected.
+The most recent billing period's end date must be no more than 18 months old.
+Longer vacancies must be adjusted mathematically, and heating consumption gets weather corrected.
+For help collecting the right numbers, the guide on reading heating consumption data walks through the process step by step.

 A Bedarfsausweis is mandatory for residential buildings with fewer than five apartments where the building application was filed before November 1, 1977, unless the building already met or was later upgraded to the 1977 Thermal Insulation Ordinance (Wärmeschutzverordnung) standard.

-The takeaway: if your building is pre-1977 with 1 to 4 units and has not been upgraded to the 1977 insulation standard, you almost certainly need a Bedarfsausweis.
+The takeaway: if your building is pre 1977 with 1 to 4 units and has not been upgraded to the 1977 insulation standard, you almost certainly need a Bedarfsausweis.
 For everything else, check whether 36 months of usable consumption data are available.
+A more detailed comparison is available in the article on Bedarfsausweis vs. Verbrauchsausweis.

 Not sure which type you need?
 Check the current certificate prices and use the guided online flow to find out.